d3p1/thr2pxl/README.md

 > If you would like to implement a similar effect on a 2D image, you can use the related library [`d3p1/img2pxl`](https://github.com/d3p1/img2pxl).

 > [!NOTE]
-> This library was inspired by these excellent tutorials:
+> This library was inspired by these excellent tutorial:
 > - [Three.js Journey - GPGPU Flow Field Particles](https://threejs-journey.com/lessons/gpgpu-flow-field-particles-shaders).

 ## Installation